Reviews You Can Rely On

 Comfort

-The next component that contributes to the comfort of a good overnight end-gathered hammock is symmetry.
+Symmetry is the next component that contributes to the comfort of a good overnight end-gathered hammock.
 Any asymmetric hammock tends to give more room to your feet and head.
-Dutchware is different here; the hammock itself is symmetrical, but the bug net is asymmetrical.
-We found that when relaxing in "chill mode" (no bug net), we could lay either direction equally comfortably, but we noticed the fabric pushes your feet toward the center some just like any other symmetrical end-gathered hammock.
+Dutchware's design is different here; the hammock is symmetrical, but the bug net is asymmetrical.
+We found that when relaxing in “chill mode” (no bug net), we could lay in either direction comfortably.
+Still, we noticed the fabric pushes your feet toward the center like any other symmetrical end-gathered hammock.
 When we put the bug net on, the tension of the hammock fabric and netting gave the hammock more of an asymmetric feel, with more spacious foot and head zones.
-Another model with this same design is the Dream Hammock Sparrow.
-The added asymmetry makes the Chameleon more comfortable for overnight sleeping than a basic end-gathered model.
-Still, it doesn't have quite the spacious feel that a true asymmetrical model with a built-in footbox.
+The asymmetry makes the Chameleon more comfortable for overnight sleeping than a basic end-gathered model.
+Still, it doesn't have quite the same spacious feel as a true asymmetrical model with a built-in foot box.

-dutchware chameleon hammock review - the reversible asymmetric bug netting allows you to have the comfort...
+dutchware chameleon - the reversible asymmetric bug netting allows you to have the comfort...

 The reversible asymmetric bug netting allows you to have the comfort of an asymmetric hammock without the commitment to one head direction.